tusharjindal7/Stack_Squad/README.md

 There are some errors in the program.
   1. Hangman pics are not being displayed if the guess is wrong.
   2. There is no option to play again.

+Developer -

+The errors mentioned by the tester have been fixed and the code has been uploaded.